White Collar Criminal Defense

 Success in Securities Fraud Cases

 - A corporation's president was investigated and questioned as part of a major federal white collar investigation, conducted by the U.S. Attorney's Office for the Central District of California, into corruption among securities class action law firms.
-Mr. Wisenberg negotiated an immunity agreement for their client.
+Mr. Wisenberg negotiated an immunity agreement for his client.
 No charges were filed.

 - The president of a Texas corporation was charged with securities fraud in a complaint filed by the SEC in the United States District Court for the District of Columbia.
 Mr. Wisenberg negotiated a no-fault civil settlement.